PDXPythonPirates/meetup/git-intro/README.md

   `git add .`
   `git commit -m "added some Seuss"`
 1. Check the git log:
   `git log --oneline --graph --decorate`
+  You can use `git lol` if you added that alias.
 1. Switch back to the branch `master`:
   `git checkout master`
 1. `poetry.txt` should be missing